MySQL Database Log Files

-You can monitor the MySQL error log, slow query log, and the general log directly through the Amazon RDS console, Amazon RDS API, Amazon RDS CLI, or AWS SDKs.
-You can use the mysqlbinlog utility to download or stream a binary log.
+You can monitor the MySQL error log, slow query log, and the general log.
 The MySQL error log is generated by default; you can generate the slow query and general logs by setting parameters in your DB parameter group.
-Amazon RDS rotates all of the MySQL log files, the intervals for each type are given below.
+Amazon RDS rotates all of the MySQL log files; the intervals for each type are given following.